 |More significant changes made their way into Mozilla M14.

 The cryptic text-line application runner had been removed (or at very least, rendered invisible).
-The software "About" screen was redesigned and now included the famous mozilla.org star logo and user agent string ("Mozilla/m13?"
-That can't be right).
+The software "About" screen was redesigned and now included the famous mozilla.org star logo and user agent string (though the wrong milestone number was denoted in it!).

 There were some minor visual tweaks as well: The drop-arrow was removed from the location field and the "Search" button moved from inside to outside it.